Appearance

 However, for larger projects and for those involving utilities detection, georeferenced data are critical.
 Generally, GNSS receivers store location information in Latitude/Longitude coordinates.
 By default, Geolitix reads in all GNSS or total station positioning information associated with GPR datasets and converts the GNSS NMEA strings to UTM WGS84 positions.

 Geolitix implements support for national and regional grids on a case-by-case basis and only uses verified government transformation parameters to ensure the greatest possible accuracy.
 These are implemented on a user-requested basis.
-The project coordinate system is defined by clicking the Options icon on the sidebar.

 From this menu, you can select the default planar measurement units (meters, centimeters, millimeters, feet, or inches) and the default vertical measurement units.